noefp/easy_gdb/README.md

 When running the easy GDB setup, installing JBrowse Perl pre-requisites might take some minutes.
 Please be patient.

 When the setup finishes, this should create some folders, subfolders and files at the same level as easy_gdb.
-You can take a look using your file browser at `src` or in the terminal using the commands below.
+You can take a look using your file browser at `src` or in the terminal (inside the Docker container) using the command:

     ls -lh /var/www/html

 You should be able to see the folders `annotations`, `blast_dbs`, `downloads`, `easy_gdb`, `egdb_files`, `expression_data`, `jbrowse`, `lookup`, `passport`, `private_expression_data` and `vcf`.
 Inside these folders there are some example templates to help you customize your own genomic web portal.

+If you are using the Docker terminal, now you can exit it by typing `exit` in the opened terminal.

 At this moment all the features of easy_gdb should be already available.

-In a web browser (Chrome, Firefox, etc) go to: `localhost:8000/easy_gdb/`
+In a web browser (Chrome, Firefox, etc.) go to: `localhost:8000/easy_gdb/`

-You should be able to see an example of easy_gdb running.
+You should be able to see an example of EasyGDB running.

 ![easy GDB home](templates/egdb_images/easy_gdb_home.png)

-> In case of installing easy GDB in a Linux system, not using Docker, run the next command to start a local PHP server:
->
-> example_db\$ php -S localhost:8000

 ## Customize file paths